-I’ve deliberately avoiding giving this delicately spiced Monkfish and Prawn Curry a geographic moniker.
+I’ve deliberately avoiding giving this delicately spiced Coconut Fish Curry a geographic moniker.
 It’s partly for the inevitable fear that I’ll cause offence – something many cooks do on a regular basis.
 Though it’s mostly because its inspiration has come from around the Bay of Bengal.
 Tying it to any single coastline would be unfair.

 I think it’s fair to say that Southern India is a big influence with the coconut milk and lime.
 Though I wanted more lightness, so headed for Thailand and a generous hit of lemongrass.
 The use of a pre-made curry powder, instead of fresh chillies and separate spices, reflects my slightly lazy British tendencies.